jimorc/jsdr/coding_standard.md

 :

-> *Note:* clang-format modifies lines inC++ header and source files to not exceed 100 characters.
+> *Note:* clang-format modifies lines in C++ header and source files to not exceed 100 characters.
 There is no check in other file types.

 ## File Naming Conventions